BerndSiemer/HCPBOOK2/Setting_up_cleware_traffic_light.md

-# Using the Clewareware Traffic Light on a Raspberry Pi
+# Using a Clewareware Traffic Light on a Raspberry Pi
 ## Prerequisites
 - Cleware Traffic Light
 - Raspberry Pi ready to use